It’s disconcerting to admit, but I’ve been writing for 40 years. (Would you believe me if I said I started at birth? I didn’t think so.)

 Alas, those possibilities are no longer options.

-So take it from one who learned the hard way, save everything you write, everything you submit, and everything that has been published.
+So take it from one who learned the hard way, saves everything you write, everything you submit, and everything that has been published.
 You never know when it might come in handy.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!